F1bonacc1/process-compose/README.md

 ##### ✅ Linux

 The default backend is `bash`.
-You can define a different backend with a `SHELL` environment variable.
+You can define a different backend with a `COMPOSE_SHELL` environment variable.

 ##### ✅ Windows

 The default backend is `cmd`.
-You can define a different backend with a `SHELL` environment variable.
+You can define a different backend with a `COMPOSE_SHELL` environment variable.

 ```yaml
 process1: